securityespresso/blog/_posts/2017-11-14-chrome-and-safari-uxss.md

 ![bo0om-apple]({{ site.baseurl }}/content/images/bo0om-apple.png)

 Here [Frans Rosén](https://twitter.com/fransrosen) comes to the rescue, who figured out that you can also write your payload using `window.open` with the `_top` argument.
-Wooh - and we get access to site data.
+Whoosh - and we get access to site data.

 ![safari_uxss]({{ site.baseurl }}/content/images/safari_uxss.png)